 - After the application is completed, the VA will notify you of the status.

-(Chapter 33 ONLY) You will need to provide a copy of the Certificate Of Eligibility (COE) to the VETS Office, and we need to have a copy on file dated within one year from the start of each semester; otherwise, we cannot give the VA estimated credit to help pay/finalize your bill.
+(Chapter 33 ONLY) You will need to provide a copy of the Certificate Of Eligibility (COE) to UM's Military and Veterans Services Office, and we need to have a copy on file dated within one year from the start of each semester; otherwise, we cannot give the VA estimated credit to help pay/finalize your bill.

 *** We recommend turning in a COE to us every time the VA sends a new one!

 For students just starting, if you have not received your COE within 30 days of the start of the semester we have a Temporary COE Contract which can be used only during your first semester.
 Get the form below, fill it out, and send it to email@example.com.

 You will need to register for classes before moving onto the final step.
 You will need to work with your academic advisor to receive your advising pin (You cannot register without a pin).
 If you have not been assigned an academic advisor please contact your admissions advisor or the Undergraduate Advising Center (information below).

 UM's Military and Veterans Services Office School Certifying Official (SCO) will review your classes during the certification process to verify the classes you register for will apply toward graduation requirements.

 - If a class does not look like it will apply, the SCO will reach out to the assigned academic advisor for verification.